Evlos/Python-Blog-RedisPress/README.md

-Python-Blog-RedisPress
+Rwbypress
 ======================

-A blog programme written in Python with database driven by Redis.
+A blog programme written in Python with Redis as its database.